BMscis/reach-tutorial/Documentation/General/developingthedapp.md

 These questions are pertinent to the development of an internal conversation.
-However, because we are developing a DApp, we can reframe the problem by limiting the questions to defining the data that we expect the DApp to handle :
+However, because we are developing a DApp, we can reframe the problem by limiting the questions to defining the data that we expect the DApp to handle:

 <details>
 <summary>